c2tarun/cdk-workshop/workshop_steps/lambda_function_creation.md

       code: lambda.Code.asset('lambda')
     });
 ```
 Construct creation is similar to DynamoDB Table but properties have `code` attribute which looks interesting.
-If we create lambda manually, we can provide  code in three ways:
+This attributed corresponds to the three ways in which we can provide code to a lambda function:

 | Manual | CDK | Description |
 | --- | --- | --- |